 Nebraskas Lloyd Cardwell outshone Chicago star Jay Berwanger as the Cornhuskers opened the 1935 season with a 28-7 win over the Maroons.

-Cardwell scored three touchdowns, including an 86-yard kickoff return in the second quarter.
-That play came immediately after Chicago had tied the game on an 18-yard run by Berwanger.
+Cardwell scored three touchdowns, including an 86-yard kickoff return immediately after Chicago had tied the game at 7-7 on an 18-yard run by Berwanger in the second quarter.

 Despite the lopsided score, Chicago had the statistical edge at halftime and wasnt far behind in total yardage at games end.

 Two promising Chicago possessions came up empty.
 The Maroons had the ball at the Nebraska 27 in the first quarter, but a wide-open receiver dropped a pass at the NU 8 and the drive fizzled.
-Chicago advanced to Nebraska 10 in the fourth quarter, but a fourth-down interception by John Richardson snuffed that threat.
+Chicago advanced to the Nebraska 10 in the final period, but a fourth-down interception by John Richardson snuffed that threat.